speakeasy-api/openapi-directory/SDKs/gambitcomm.local/mimic/21.00/python/README.md

 * `protocol_tod_gettime` - Retrieve TOD time
 * `protocol_tod_set_config` - Set the agent's TOD configuration
 * `protocol_tod_set_trace` - Set the agent's TOD traffic tracing

+### Valuespace

+* `add` - Add an entry to a table.
+* `eval_value` - Evaluate the values of the specified instance instance for each specified MIB object object and return it as it would through SNMP requests.
+* `get_info` - Return the syntactical information for the specified object, such as type, size, range, enumerations, and ACCESS.
+* `get_instances` - Display the MIB object instances for the specified object.
+* `get_mib` - Return the MIB that defines the specified object.
+* `get_name` - Return the symbolic name of the specified object identifier.
+* `get_objects` - Display the MIB objects below the current position
+* `get_oid` - Return the numeric OID of the specified object.
+* `get_state` - Get the state of a MIB object object.
+* `get_value` - Get a variable in the Value Space.
+* `get_variables` - Display the variables for the specified instance instance for the specified MIB object object
+* `mset_value` - Set multiple variables in the Value Space.
+* `munset_value` - Unset multiple variables in the Value Space
+* `remove` - Remove an entry from a table.
+* `set_state` - Set the state of a MIB object object
+* `set_value` - Set a variable in the Value Space.
+* `split_oid` - Split the numerical OID into the object OID and instance OID.
+* `unset_value` - Unset a variable in the Value Space in order to free its memory.

+### WEB

 * `protocol_web_get_args` - Show the agent's WEB argument structure
 * `protocol_web_get_config` - Show the agent's WEB configuration
 * `protocol_web_get_statistics` - Show the agent's WEB statistics